Flight Simulator Guide

 Units

 Aviation is a mess of different units.
 Just to name a few...
 Altitude is in feet, distance is in nautical miles, or feet, or kilometres, depending on where it is used.
 Speed is in knots, air pressure can be either inches of mercury or hectopascals.
-Just stick to metric/SI units for the physics.
-The maths is way simpler if you don't have to constantly convert units.
-Feel free to display the values to the user in whatever units you want though.
+Stick to SI units for the physics calculations.
+Use base units like seconds, metres, and kilograms.
+Speed should be metres/second.
+Acceleration should be metres/second/second.
+Force should be Newtons (which is kg*m/s/s).
+The maths is simpler this way.
+Feel free to display values to the user in any units you want.

 Forces